emqx/emqx-docs/en_US/advanced/auth-http.md

 # etc/plugins/emqx_auth_http.conf

 ## Request address
-auth.http.auth_req = http://127.0.0.1:8991/mqtt/auth
+auth.http.auth_req = http://127.0.0.1:80/mqtt/auth

 ## HTTP request method
 ## Value: post | get | put
 auth.http.auth_req.method = post

+## HTTP Request Headers for Auth Request, Content-Type header is configured by default.
+## The possible values of the Content-Type header: application/x-www-form-urlencoded, application/json
+auth.http.auth_req.headers.content-type = application/x-www-form-urlencoded

 ## Request parameter
 auth.http.auth_req.params = clientid=%c,username=%u,password=%P
 ```

-When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string; Under POST and PUT requests, it will submit the request parameters in the form of a common form (content-type is x-www-form-urlencoded).
+When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string; Under POST and PUT requests, it will submit the request parameters in the form of Json or ordinary form (determined by the value of content-type).

 You can use the following placeholders in the authentication request, and EMQ X Broker will be automatically populated with client information when requested: